Memphite Necropolis: Etymology

 The Memphite Necropolis takes its name from the nearby capital city of Memphis.
-Memphis itself is a Greek translation of the Egyptian Men-nefer, the name of the nearby pyramid of the 6th-dynasty (c.
-2325–c.
-2150 bce) king Pepi I. Memphis was also known as, Hut-ka-Ptah (“mansion of the ka of Ptah”) owing to the city's association with Ptah, a powerful deity often associated with creation stories and craftsman.
+Memphis itself is a Greek translation of the Egyptian Men-nefer, the name of the nearby pyramid of the sixth-dynasty (c.
+2325 BCE) king Pepi I. Memphis was also known as Hut-ka-Ptah (“mansion of the ka of Ptah”) owing to the city's association with Ptah, a powerful deity often associated with creation stories and craftsman.

 History

 Use of the various sections of the Memphite Necropolis spans a great portion of Ancient Egypt itself.
-The first portion of the necropolis to be established was at the site of Saqqara beginning in the first dynasty.
-Next to be established was Dahshur during the fourth dynasty followed by Giza also during the fourth dynasty and finally Abusir in the fifth dynasty.
+The first portion of the necropolis to be established was at the site of Saqqara beginning in the First Dynasty.
+Next to be established was Dahshur during the Fourth Dynasty followed by Giza also during the Fourth Dynasty and finally Abusir in the Fifth Dynasty.
 However, it is key to remember that while these sites were not built consecutively, they did not fall into disuse once construction of the next had begun.
 After construction all of these burial grounds would remain in active use as well as maintain important roles in society for thousands of years.